willie68/osmltools/README.md

 `osml export -s <sd card folder> -o <output folder> [-v] [-f <format>] [-n <name>]`

 -d: folder with the files of the sd card

 -o: output folder, where all processed files will be stored

--f: the output format, available formats: Defaults to NMEA, also available: GPX, KML, KMZ
+-f: the output format, available formats: Defaults to NMEA, also available: GPX, KML, KMZ, GeoJSON

 -v: verbose will add more logging output.

--n: additional name used in gpx and km# formats for naming the track
+-n: additional name used in gpx, km# and GeoJSON formats for naming the track

 ### Processing